-- LLS 1151 COLLEGE LIFE College Life offers group experiences in study skills, career exploration.
+- LLS 1151 COLLEGE LIFE This course is a study of how College Life offers group experiences in study skills and career exploration.
 This course is designed to assist the first-time student in achieving academic success.
 One hour lecture.
-One semester hour credit. - LLS 1313 FIRST YEAR EXPERIENCE (The Warrior Path to Success) The Warrior Path to Success is a course designed to assist first year first-semester students with skills such as orientation to facilities/ services; career exploration and lifelong learning; critical thinking; goal setting/ self-motivation/ personal responsibility; managing money/minimizing debt; self-awareness/health/wellness; and, study skills/ learning styles/time management/test-taking skills.
+One semester hour credit. - LLS 1313 FIRST YEAR EXPERIENCE (The Warrior Path to Success) This course is designed to assist first year first-semester students with skills such as orientation to facilities/ services; career exploration and lifelong learning; critical thinking; goal setting/ self-motivation/ personal responsibility; managing money/ minimizing debt; self-awareness/health/wellness; and, study skills/ learning styles/time management/ test-taking skills.
 An effective mastery of these skills will enhance retention and persistence to graduation.
 Three lecture hours.
-Three semester hours credit. - LLS 1321 CAREER EXPLORATION This course is designed to assist students in determining career goals.
+Three semester hours credit.

+- LLS 1321 CAREER EXPLORATION This course is designed to assist students in determining career goals.
 Interest testes, personality inventories, and aptitude test are given to help students determine career choices.
 One semester hour credit. - LLS 1411 IMPROVEMENT OF STUDY This course is designed to aid the student in study skills, promote student success in basic reading and note-taking techniques, critical thinking, time management, test-taking strategies, and listening and memory enhancement.
 One hour lecture.
-One semester hour credit.

-LLS 1423 - COLLEGE STUDY SKILLS - An advanced course in study skills that fosters insight and practice of critical reading skills and study techniques needed for efficient and effective mastery of college level courses, both graduate and undergraduate.
+One semester hour credit. - LLS 1423 COLLEGE STUDY SKILLS This course is an advanced course in study skills that fosters insight and practice of critical reading skills and study techniques needed for efficient and effective mastery of college level courses, both graduate and undergraduate.
 Three semester hours credit.